3143 Northeast 163rd Street, North Miami Beach, FL 33160

 Speaking of your body, listen to what it’s telling you.
 If you start to notice even a little pain, stiffness, or throbbing in your Achilles tendon area, take a break from your sport for a couple of days and give the pain a chance to resolve.
 Pushing through the irritation or pain can inflame your tendon more, leading to greater pain.

-If you’ve already experienced an Achilles tendon injury, our team at Orthopedic Urgent Care Aventura is here to help whenever you need it.
+If you’ve already experienced an Achilles tendon injury, our team at Full Orthopedics Urgent Care is here to help whenever you need it.
 Just call our office or check in online.
 We also accept walk-ins.